Duck Duck Goose (song)

-"Duck Duck Goose" is a song by independent American rapper Cupcakke from her third studio album Ephorize.
+"Duck Duck Goose" is a song by independent American rapper Cupcakke from her third studio album Ephorize, released January 5, 2018.

 Background

 The song was first released on the album Ephorize.
 She announced that the video would be released when she accumulated 300,000 followers on her Twitter.

 Composition

 "Duck Duck Goose" has been described as a sex rap song that "flirts with New Orleans bounce".
 According to XXL, it "features a synthy, pop-infused instrumental, the sound of CupcakKe's mock orgasms and the brand of cartoonish sexuality that thrust the ascendant Windy City artist into the spotlight two years ago.
 'I thought I came but I peed on the dick/Pubic hair got inches, that's weave on the dick/Pussy like a tree, it got leaves on the shit/Bang bang this pussy, Chief Keef with the dick,' she spits, a nod to the For the Dick Challenge."
 Vulture called it "pure porno slapstick: 'Coochie guaranteed to put you to sleep so damn soon / Riding on that dick, I'm reading Goodnight Moon.'"
 Genius stated that the song "transforms the classic childhood game into a explicit venture" and Stereogum dubbed it as a "good-natured sex-rap".